joyhsu0504/disco/README.md

 ## Setup and Commands

-This code is based on the FiLM: Visual Reasoning with a General Conditioning Layer [repository](https://github.com/ethanjperez/film) as the base VQA model.
+This code is based on the FiLM: Visual Reasoning with a General Conditioning Layer [repository](https://github.com/ethanjperez/film), with FiLM as the base VQA model.
 Please refer to the FiLM repository to install prerequisites and process CLEVR data in the necessary format, then set the paths of ```train_questions, train_features, test_questions, test_features, vocab```.

 Our framework, DisCo, can be found in the disco_scripts folder.
 The path to your current run's checkpoints should be set in ```checkpoint_path```.
 Please first train a base FiLM model with the ```--training_film``` flag, and load in its checkpoint in ```film_checkpoint_path```.
 We release scripts to run DisCo with two image proposal strategies, direct sampling and GAN generation sampling; for both stategies, the path to the directory of unlabelled images should be at ```real_dataset_dir```.